hbierlee/wix-paid-membership/README.md

 - [Feature thread on the Wix Code forum](https://www.wix.com/code/home/forum/show-off-your-work/paid-membership-2)

 ## Motivation
 In my view, [Wix](https://www.wix.com) provides a smooth CMS experience, but I quickly discovered that Paid Membership was lacking official support and that the Wix community had been requesting this feature for a long time.
-Fortunately, the Wix Code scripting suite was powerful enough to develop it myself by integrating the payment service [Mollie](http://mollie.com/).
+Fortunately, the Wix Code scripting suite was powerful enough to develop it myself by integrating the payment service provider [Mollie](http://mollie.com/).
 I am making the project available to the rest of the Wix community.

 For funding, I approached Mollie and signed a partnership.
 I receive a percentage of the transaction fee that is charged for each transaction.
 This percentage comes out of their cut, so of course you don't pay any extra because of this.
 You can find their pricing model [here](https://www.mollie.com/pricing/).
 Before the partnership, Mollie was already my payment service provider of choice because of the cheap and transparent pricing, and their excellent API.